msymeonides/Migrate3D/README.md

 Any categories containing fewer than 5 objects will be excluded from these analyses.
 This default threshold can be adjusted at the top of machine_learning.py.

+Note that the categories available for PCA and XGBoost analyses can be limited to a subset by entering them in the "Subset Categories" field in the GUI.
+If this field is left blank, all possible categories will be included in these analyses.

 ### Principal Component Analysis (PCA):

 PCA is performed on the summary statistics of each object, and the results are saved in a separate .xlsx file.
 A Kruskal-Wallis test is performed on the PCA results to determine whether each principal component is significantly different between the provided categories of objects.
+Additionally, p-values resulting from post-hoc comparisons between each category for each PC are provided.

-### XGBoost:
+### XGBoost (XGB):

 XGBoost is a decision tree-based machine learning algorithm that can reveal which motion parameters are most important for describing the variation in a dataset.
 The results are saved in a separate .xlsx file, and include the feature importance scores for each summary statistic (after eliminating redundant parameters) when looking at the entire dataset, as well as for all possible pairs of category-to-category comparisons.